TUC 2026 · Call for Papers

 Secure your spot at TUC 2026

-While we review the submissions, grab your early bird ticket and join us in Passau this September.
+While we review the submissions, grab your ticket and join us in Passau this September.